A Collection of Utilities

 Truth value of val.

-Yield unique elements in seq, removing all duplicates.
+Return unique elements in seq, removing all duplicates.
+The internal order of the elements is preserved.
 See also itertools.groupby() (which removes consecutive duplicates).

 Type Variables Used